EarlTilluck/earltilluck.github.io/README.md

 ## Reminders For Me...

 ### Overview
-Github pages is a static only hosting option, meaning no server side scripting. ~~Modularity is done with ajax instead.
-The menu at the top of the page issues ajax calls to html files in the pages folder.
-With this setup, each page will not be able to recieve its own url and therefore cannot be bookmarked.
-This is good enough for my personal site, but I can't do anything fancy here.~~ To solve the lack of modularity issue, I use a nodejs script to read modules in the modules folder and compile them into the static html pages.
-Grunt, together with packages specified below are used to compile and minify Sass and Javascript files.
+Github pages is static only, meaning no server side scripting.
+To make up for the lack of a framework, I use the Node environment to build this website using grunt, html-modules, sass, browserify, etc. The result is a static site that is good enough for use as my personal site for now, but can't do anything fancy.
+Dependencies are listed at the bottom, they are used to compile and minify the HTML, Sass and Javascript files.

 ### Installation

-Clone repository, then install packages
+Clone repository, then install packages.
 ```
 npm install
 ```